gardener/landscaper/docs/concepts/Glossary.md

 #### _Context_

+  The Landscaper defines 2 different kind of contexts.

+  One context is an actual resource that is referenced by an Installation and defines common configuration.

-  A context defines the scope in which an Installation runs and all of its data lives.
+  The other context is a logical object that defines the scope in which an Installation runs and all of its data lives.
-  For every Installation a dedicated context is created and data can only be accessed within the same context.
+  For every Installation a dedicated logical context is created and data can only be accessed within the same context.
   Data can be exchanged between contexts via Import and Export declarations.

-  Since Installations can be nested, the resulting Contexts are nested as well.
+  Since Installations can be nested, the resulting contexts are nested as well.

-  For more information see [here](./Context.md).

 #### _DataObject_

   DataObjects are vehicles to store arbitrary kinds of data.
 They exist in a [Context](#_context_) and provide data to Imports / receive data from Exports.
-They can be considerd to be the implementation of the data flow in an installation.
+They can be considered to be the implementation of the data flow in an installation.

 #### _Deployer_